The functional equation of the smoothing transform: The associated branching model

 \section{The associated branching model}

-A key tool for the further analysis of Eq.\ \eqref{eq:FE1} is an associated weighted branching model (or multiplicative cascade, or branching random walk) which arises upon iteration of \eqref{eq:FE1} and which we now describe.
+A key tool for the further analysis of equation~\eqref{eq:FE1} is an associated weighted branching model (or multiplicative cascade, or branching random walk) which arises upon iteration of~\eqref{eq:FE1} and which we now describe.